Ian Janssen, PhD

 Examples of Recent Publications

 Borgundvaag E, Janssen I. Objectively measured physical activity and mortality risk in American adults.
-Am J Prev Med.
+American Journal of Preventive Medicine.
 2017;52:e25-e31.

 McMillan R, McIsaac M, Janssen I. Family structure as a correlate of organized sport participation among youth.
 PLoS One.
 2016;11(2):e0147403.